Pathways to the C-Suite Internship Program

 • Interns cannot be enrolled in classes for the duration of the program (in some cases, the program can be used for credit with university approval)

-• Interns cannot yet have obtained an advanced degree
+• Interns cannot yet have obtained a graduate degree

 • Interns cannot be actively enrolled in graduate studies